ResearchComputing/Documentation/docs/software/spack.md

 # Spack

 Spack is available on Alpine and Blanca.
 [Spack](https://spack.readthedocs.io/en/latest/) is a package manager designed for installing multiple configurations.
-Spack is designed for Supercomputing clusters, making it easy to install and configure software that may not currently be available in the Alpine software stack.
+Spack is designed for Supercomputing clusters, making it easy to install and configure software that may not currently be available in the Alpine or Blanca software stack.
 The following documentation demonstrates how to activate & use the CURC Spack module and utilize your own Spack environments to install packages and compilers.

 ## Using Spack on CURC
 You can follow these steps from a Research Computing terminal session via a compile job (`acompile`) or within a batch or interactive job.